shukapoo/simple-bottle/README.md

 git clone https://github.com/tourunen/simple-bottle.git

 # Create a new project for testing
+# (Don't actually use oc-in-bottle.
+Come up with your own unique name.
+You can do it!)
 oc new-project oc-in-a-bottle

 # Create the application, check the build logs